ravi-prakash02/titan-implementation/README.md

 - **Brakedown & Hyrax:** Benchmarks were obtained by modifying the [`poly-commit`](https://github.com/arkworks-rs/poly-commit) repository.
 Follow the instructions in `src/benchmarking/brakedown_hyrax_benchmarking_steps.txt` file to reproduce the results.
 - **Whir:**
   - Clone the repository: https://github.com/WizardOfMenlo/whir
-  - Copy the `src/benchmarking/whirpcs.sh` script from this repository into the cloned repository
+  - Copy the `src/benchmarking/whirpcs.sh` script into the cloned Whir repository
   - Run the script inside the Whir repository
 ---

 ## Output Format

-The cleaned CSV files (`*_clean.csv`) which contain numeric benchmark results and the PNG files will be saved in `src/benchmarking`.
+The cleaned CSV files (`*_clean.csv`) and the PNG files will be saved in `src/benchmarking`.
 Each row of the CSV file contains:

 ```text
 input_size, commit_time, eval_time, verify_time, proof_size